 Ada Lovelace was a mathematician and scientist who worked with, and was an inspiration to, the computer pioneer Charles Babbage.

 The Lovelace medal is presented to individuals who have made an outstanding contribution to the understanding or advancement of Computing.
-The medal will, in successive years, be awarded for contributions in one of the following three focus areas:

 It is generally expected that there will be one medallist each year, but the regulation allows either several medallists or no medallist.

 Winners will normally be invited to give a public lecture on their work at the BCS Lovelace lecture the following year; and will also be asked to contribute an article describing their work in terms accessible to a general audience for publication in ITNOW, the BCS magazine.

 Nominations for the 2017 award have now CLOSED.

 Details of the previous winners of the Lovelace medal can be found in the Lovelace lectures section of this site.